Sombrero64/Dython/docs/index.md

 !["Python#'s logo."](https://raw.githubusercontent.com/Sombrero64/PythonSharp/master/docs/logo/PythonSharpLogo.png)

-**Python#** is a free open-source Python library/module that allows the convenient creation of objects, and plenty of useful features when making a Python project.
+**Python#** is a free open-source Python module that allows the convenient creation of objects, and plenty of useful features when making a Python project.

 ### **[Documentation](https://sombrero64.github.io/PythonSharp/doc)**